Prostitution in India: Organisation

 Government organisations like MDACS (Maharashtra District AIDS Control Society) have played a very prominent role in generating awareness on HIV/AIDS, through the assistance in providing free literature and organising street campaigns.
 There are several NGOs that work to prevent the spread of STI/STDs in the community.
 NACO (National AIDS Control Organisation), a government agency leads these NGOs.
 The Durbar Mahila Sumanwua Committee is a sex-workers' union based in Sonagachi, Kolkata, which has 65,000 members.
 They advocate for labour rights for sex workers, and they also fight against trafficking.

 Prevalence

 There were an estimated two million female sex workers in the country in 1997.
 In 2007, the Ministry of Women and Child Development reported the presence of over 3 million female sex workers in India, with 35.47 percent of them entering the trade before the age of 18 years.
 The number of prostitutes rose by 50% between 1997 and 2004.

-Areas of work

-Brothels are illegal de jure but in practice are restricted to certain areas of any given town.
-Though the profession does not have official sanction, little effort is made to eradicate or impede it.

-India's largest and best-known red-light districts are Sonagachi in Kolkata, Majestic in Bangalore, Reshampura in Gwalior, Kamathipura, Sonapur in Mumbai and G. B. Road in New Delhi, that host thousands of sex workers.
-Earlier, there were centres such as Naqqasa Bazaar in Saharanpur, Chaturbhuj Sthan in Muzaffarpur, Lalpur, Maruadih in Varanasi, Meerganj in Allahabad, Kalinganj in Azamgarh and Kabadi bazar of Meerut.